wipegup/scrape_py/README.md

 --days: Optional.
 Must be int.
 Default: 30.
 How many days back to display data.

+## Diffs:

+To run:

+`python tsv.py --diff -r <new-run> --prev-run <old-run>`

+args:
+--diff: Required
+-r/ --run-no: Required.
+Where to look for the "new" data.

+--prev-run: Required.
+Where to look for the "old" data.

+The script generates a file in `downloads/run_<new-run>/tsvs/<old-run>-diffs.tsv` describing changes.

 ## API Utils
 - `python api.py --total` -- Will hit the API and tell you the total number of occurrences